Information for Small Businesses

 If you (1) have fewer than 25 full-time equivalent employees; (2) pay employees an average annual wage that's less than $50,000; and (3) pay at least half of your employees' health insurance premiums, you may qualify for a federal tax credit to offset the cost of your insurance.

 The Health Care Tax Credit for small businesses has been available since 2010.
-Beginning in 2014, the federal tax credit will increase from a maximum of 35% to up to 50% of your contribution toward employees' premium costs (up to 35% for tax-exempt employers).
-However, beginning in 2014, the tax credit will only be available for small employers that purchase coverage through the Small Business Health Options Program (SHOP).
-The SHOP is the name of the small group health insurance exchange that the federal government is establishing in South Carolina.
+Beginning in 2014, the federal tax credit was increased from a maximum of 35% to up to 50% of your contribution toward employees' premium costs (up to 35% for tax-exempt employers).
+However, the enhanced tax credit is only available for small employers that purchase coverage through the SHOP.

 Employer Shared Responsibility Provisions (aka "Employer Mandate")

 The Affordable Care Act includes a penalty that is imposed on certain employers if they don't provide health insurance coverage to employees and their dependents.
 This is officially entitled the Employer Shared Responsibility Payment, but is sometimes referred to as the employer mandate.

 "Beginning in 2015, those employers with 100 or more full-time or full-time equivalent employees who do not offer affordable health insurance that provides minimum value to their full-time employees (and dependents) may be required to pay an assessment if at least one of their full-time employees is certified to receive a Premium Tax Credit in the individual Health Insurance Marketplace.
 Under these rules, a full-time employee is one who is employed an average of at least 30 hours per week.
 For employers with 50-99 full time/full-time equivalent employees, these rules will not apply until 2016 provided employers of this size meet certain certification requirements."
 (Source: SBA.Gov)